ansonlouis/chromex-omnibox/README.md

 - By passing a simple **string**, the comparision will be made *case-insensitive*
 - By passing a RegExp object, the comparison will be done using RegExp.test(input)
 - By passing a function, the first argument will be the users input, and the function should return true to indicate a match, otherwise false
-- By passing `null`, the callback property will fire on every input and the onSubmit property will fire on `enter`, regardless of the user's input.
+- By passing `null`, the onInput property will fire on every input and the onSubmit property will fire on `enter`, regardless of the user's input.
 This is what you should use to match _anything_.

 **Note:** if you use `null` as a action word, it should be listed last in the actions array.
 Otherwise, it will take precendence over any other action.